Category Archives: Portuguese Royals

 João V, King of Portugal in 1707, aged 18; Credit – Wikipedia

 In Portugal, Pedro II, King of Portugal had laid the groundwork for the marriage of his son, the future João V, King of Portugal, with an Austrian archduchess to guarantee Portugal’s alliance with the Habsburgs.
-After his father’s death in 1706, João V, now King of Portugal, continued these negotiations, and finally, a marriage contract was signed on June 27, 1707.
+After his father died in 1706, João V, now King of Portugal, continued these negotiations, and finally, a marriage contract was signed on June 27, 1707.
 Maria Anna was to be João’s bride.
 João’s mother Maria Sophia of Neuburg and Maria Anna’s mother were sisters and so Maria Anna and João were first cousins.

 The landing of Maria Anna in Lisbon; Credit – Wikipedia

-On July 9, 1708, a proxy marriage took place at St. Stephen’s Cathedral in Vienna, Austria with the groom being represented by Maria Anna’s brother Joseph I, Holy Roman Emperor.
+On July 9, 1708, a proxy marriage took place at St. Stephen’s Cathedral in Vienna, Austria with the groom represented by Maria Anna’s brother Joseph I, Holy Roman Emperor.
 Maria Anna sailed from the Netherlands to Lisbon, Portugal in a fleet of eighteen ships.
 19-year-old João V and 25-year-old Maria Anna were married on October 26, 1708, at Ribeira Palace in Lisbon, Portugal.
 The expensive and sumptuous marriage celebrations lasted for two months.

 Maria Anna and João V’s two eldest children Pedro and Barbara; Credit – Wikipedia